wtfutil/wtfdocs/docs/modules/lunarphase.md

 # Lunar Phase

 Displays the phase of the Moon as ASCII art from [Wttr.in](http://wttr.in).
+The width of the column in which the lunar phase is displayed needs to be large enough for the ASCII graphic to fit or multiple columns must be allocated.

 ## Configuration